 - Connectable to HD and analog cameras; - Supports UTC (Coaxitron) protocol for connecting camera over coax; - Connectable to AHD cameras; - Connectable to HDCVI cameras; - Connectable to IP cameras; - The analog signal inputs including HD, AHD, HDCVI, and CVBS can be automatically recognized without configuration; - Each channel supports dual-stream.
-And sub-stream supports up to WD1 resolution; - The main stream of LTD84XXK-ST series supports up to 5 MP resolution of all the channels; - For LTD84XXK-ST series DVR, 5 MP long distance transmission can be enabled for the analog cameras; - Independent configuration for each channel, including resolution, frame rate, bit rate, image quality, etc.; - The minimum frame rate for main stream and sub-stream is 1 fps; - Encoding for both video stream and video & audio stream; audio and video synchronization during composite stream encoding; - Supports enabling H.265+/H.264 ZIP+ to ensure high video quality with lowered bit rate; - H.265+/H.265/H.264 ZIP+/H.264 encoding for the main stream, and H.265/H.264 encoding for the sub-stream of analog cameras; - Connectable to H.265 and H.264 IP cameras; - Defog level, night to day sensitivity, day to night sensitivity, IR light brightness, day/night mode, and WDR switch configurable for the connected analog cameras supporting these parameters; - 4 MP/5 MP signal switch for the supported analog cameras; - Watermark technology.
+And sub-stream supports up to WD1 resolution; - The main stream of LTD83XXK-ET series supports up to 3 MP resolution for the first 1/2/4 channels (4ch/8ch/16ch). - The main stream of LTD85XXK-ST series supports up to 5 MP resolution of all the channels; - For LTD85XXK-ST series DVR, 5 MP long distance transmission can be enabled for the analog cameras; - Independent configuration for each channel, including resolution, frame rate, bit rate, image quality, etc.; - Encoding for both video stream and video & audio stream; audio and video synchronization during composite stream encoding; - Supports enabling H.265+/H.264 Zip+ to ensure high video quality with lowered bit rate; - H.265+/H.265/H.264 Zip +/H.264 encoding for the main stream, and H.265/H.264 encoding for the sub-stream of analog cameras; - Connectable to H.265 and H.264 IP cameras; - Defog level, night to day sensitivity, day to night sensitivity, and IR light brightness configurable for the connected analog cameras supporting these parameters; - 4 MP/5 MP signal switch for the supported analog cameras; - Watermark technology.